Canossa dog

 Occasions

-For services of baptism, holy communion and commemorations of St Mellitus.
+For services of baptism, holy communion and commemorations of St Mellitus or bishops.

 This piece was written in 2007 for the baptism of Robin Ward.